ikigai-kevin-k/studio-sdp-mirror/docs/development/contributing.md

 # Contributing Guide

-Thank you for your interest in contributing to the Studio SDP Roulette System!
+Thank you for your interest in contributing to the Studio SDP System!

 ## Getting Started